SimoNonnis/Robot2/demo/content-draft.md

 ##Intro Page
 Build for User, Client, Teammates, your future self;
-we mostly write code for humans, interpreter and/or compiler take or code as a hint but what the computer will really understand is machine language.
+Code is mostly for humans, your teammates or your feature self.
+Your computer only cares about machine code, a series of binary 0s and 1s, that comes from compilation.
+You should strive not just writing code that work correctly, but code that make sense when examined, easy to read and refactor, with good quality comments.

 ##About

-##Work

-##Contact

-Built several non-framework based responsive sites
+- I build non-framework based responsive sites

-it’s always useful to have more tools available for getting the job done—so long as you know how to use them—and functional programming certainly gives us a useful set of tools for writing JavaScript.
+- functional programming certainly gives us a useful set of tools for writing JavaScript.
 But I think there’s more to it than that.
 Functional programming opens up a different style of programming.

 This in turn allows us to conceptualize problems and solutions in different ways.
-This in turn allows us to conceptualize problems and solutions in different ways.
 There are two key features to functional programming:
-Writing pure functions, which is important if you want to give functional programming a go; and
-Pointfree programming style, which is not as important but good to understand.

-##Purity
+###Purity
 If you read about functional programming, you will eventually come across the concept of pure and impure functions.
 Pure functions are functions that fulfill two criteria: